Eco-Business Special Report

 But Raja Ampat has been the victim of its own natural wealth.
 Not only have dynamite and poison fishing harmed the reef, vulnerable species such as turtles, sharks, crocodiles and Napoleon wrasse have also been targeted by poachers, threatening the region’s ecological balance.

 The biggest threat to the area, says Papuan native Bustar Maitar, a former Greenpeace Indonesia campaigner who now runs environmental consultancy EcoNusa Foundation, is mass tourism.

 Relatively untouched until the start of the decade, Raja Ampat is now the poster child for the ‘Wonderful Indonesia’ international tourism campaign.
-Though expensive for an Indonesian province and relatively hard to get to, it now receives in ever-greater numbers.
+Though expensive for an Indonesian province and relatively hard to get to, it now receives visitors in ever-greater numbers.

 A journey from Singapore to Raja Ampat now takes 12 hours, and involves three flights and a boat ride, but an expanded runway at Marinda Airport on the island of Waisai will slash travel time, and make one of the world’s most pristine marine environments more accessible to the masses.

 In under a decade, tourism in Raja Ampat has ballooned by more than 1,300 per cent—from just 998 visitors in 2007 to 14,137 in 2015.
 At this rate, there will be 92,000 tourist arrivals each year by 2021—a number that is, according to Conservation International, more than three times the carrying capacity of Raja Ampat’s dive sites.

 The conscientiousness of tourists is another worry, Maitar tells Eco-Business.
 To access the marine park, visitors must buy an entry permit that supposedly goes towards protecting the reserve and on community development programmes.
 But many sneak in without buying a pass, and these visitors are less likely to be aware or care about the fragility of the area, he says.